Select Page

 Which stories have the essence of what you want in your life?

-So I want to say that the lesson I’m wanting to support you in learning here is that rules can be changed.
+The lesson I’m wanting to support you in learning here is that rules can be changed.

 Rules can be looked at.